The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: The main theorem

 \item[$(c)$] For every maximal parabolic $P_i$ and every element $\lambdach_{P_i} \in \Lambdach_{G,{P_i}}$ such that $F_G$ admits a reduction $F_{P_i} \in \Bun_{P_i, \lambdach_{P_i}}$ we have

 \end{itemize}

 The claimed equivalence of the three conditions follows easily from Proposition \ref{phialpha} below; the argument is carried out in Lemma \ref{semistability equivalence}.
-In the same lemma we also use Proposition \ref{phialpha} to show that our definition of semistability of $G$-bundles agrees with the usual definition, which is for example given in \cite{Ramanathan1}, \cite{Ramanathan3}, \cite{RamananRamanathan}, and which we also recall in Section \ref{Lemmas about semistability} below.
+In the same lemma we also use Proposition \ref{phialpha} to show that our definition of semistability of $G$-bundles agrees with the usual definition from \cite{Ramanathan1}, \cite{Ramanathan3}, \cite{RamananRamanathan}; in the language of Section \ref{notation-parabolic} the usual definition can be expressed as follows: